How to Successfully Use Messaging for Customer Service

 Immediate Responses

 Not only can you respond quickly to customer issues, but customers can also reply immediately because chances are they have their mobile phone with them at nearly all times.
-This allows you to quickly solve problems and move on to the next.
+This allows you to quickly solve problems and move on to the next one.

 Clear and Concise